pxsloot/spinnewiel_vos_parts/README.md

-# Eyelet for VO&S spinningwheel
+# Parts for VO&S spinningwheel

 Designer Sebastiaan Vos had his own ideas about spinning wheels and designed and built a tower model spinning wheel stripped to its essence, with a few